 1742 Faneuil Hall in Boston.
 Original meeting house was designed by John Smibert, but enlarged by architect Charles Bulfinch in 1806.
 Photo by David Brussat, 2016.

-For example, take the New Castle Courthouse (1732).
-It was Delaware's first Capitol building and from this site a twelve-mile arc was cast to define the State's northern boundary.
-That's way it is curved.
-This 1936 view shows the façade after restoration by architects adept in the popular American Colonial Revival.
-It was lovingly "enhanced" to include features typical of the style but not original to the 1732 design.
-They intended to honor the building by making these enhancements in keeping with the original style.
+Take the New Castle Courthouse (1732).
+It was Delaware's first Capitol building and from its site a twelve-mile arc was cast to define the State's northern boundary.
+Hey, that's why it's curved.
+This 1936 photo shows the façade after restoration by architects skilled in the American Colonial Revival.
+They lovingly "enhanced" it to include features typical of the style but not original to 1732 design.
+They intended to honor the building by making these change in keeping with the original style.

 W.S.
 Stewart photo for Historic American Building Survey

 The New Castle Courthouse (2011) shows the building now restored to an earlier version.
-The sweet charms of the Colonial Revival--shutters, arched portal at entry, balcony corbels--were removed as "inauthentic," reverting to the austere version seen here.
-This reflects current orthodoxy of preservation profession: "The past is a foreign country" and not a living tradition.
+The sweet charms of the Colonial Revival--shutters, arched portal at entry, balcony corbels--have been removed as "inauthentic."
+The building has reverted to the more austere version.
+This represents current orthodoxy of the profession: "The past is a foreign country" and not a living tradition.
 2011 photo by Tim Andersen

-Deep State ideologues who enjoy lavish budgets and power must find enemies to justify their existence.
+Deep State ideologues who enjoy power and lavish budgets must find enemies to justify their existence.

 Zuck on the job managing perceptions for upcoming global techno-utopia, 2019